Dreamliner probe widens after excess battery voltage ruled out

 On Tuesday, investigators will convene in Tucson, Arizona to test and examine the charger for the battery, and download non-volatile memory from the APU controller, with similar tests planned at the Phoenix facility where the APUs are built.
 Other components have been sent for download or examination to Boeing’s Seattle facility and manufacturer facilities in Japan.

-Officials with United Technologies Corp, which builds the plane’s auxiliary power unit and is the main supplier of electrical systems on the 787, said they would also cooperate with the investigation.
+Officials with United Technologies Corp (UTX.N), which builds the plane’s auxiliary power unit and is the main supplier of electrical systems on the 787, said they would also cooperate with the investigation.

 The NTSB’s decision to travel to Securaplane’s facility sparked fresh questions about the safety of the lithium-ion batteries that remain at the heart of the investigation.